OpenNebula/docs/source/management_and_operations/capacity_planning/scheduling.rst

     CLUSTER TEMPLATE
     QOS="SILVER"

-You can use these expressions:
+You can use these expressions to force the deployment on a Host with or without QoS Gold:

 .. code-block:: bash